nickmro/sakila-service-actor/README.md

 docker run --name sakila-service-actor --publish 3000:3000 sakila/service-actor:1.0
 ```

-## Documentation

-The REST API documentation is provided by `swagger.yml`.
-It can be loaded into an API client such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).

-The GraphQL schema and documentation may also be viewed by loading the schema into one of the API clients above.

 ## Environment Variables
 #### Runtime
 | name                   | description                                     | type    | optional | default      |